komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 draft: false
 categories: ['travel']
 tags: ['taiwan']
+description: "A long post about my family visiting me in Taiwan, including our itinerary as well as my general travel planning strategy.
+Lots of tips for Taiwan travel!"
 ---

 In late January and early February 2023, my family visited Tammy and I in Taiwan.
 It's something I never really thought possible but always wanted.
 When I think about my family, I automatically put myself back into the "normal" mode, the kind of thinking where moving to a foreign country or going to a coding bootcamp isn't like, a thing that people do.
 Yet I always argue that these sorts of things are much more accessible or even easy than people think, and behold, having my family visiting us in Taiwan supported this argument.